TimoliaDE/HowTo/docs/team/apply.en.md

 Please note that you must be at least 14 years old to apply as a Creator.

-### UHC Spectator
-UHC spectators are players who help out in UHCs and support the players.
-In doing so, UHC spectators go through various levels with expanding areas of responsibility to prove themselves over time.
-It is currently not possible to apply for this rank.

 ### Premium ranks
 Timolia has several permanent premium ranks.
 You cannot apply for these.
 As a thank you, every player receives a rank when he donates a certain amount of money to Timolia.
 You can find out more about premium ranks [here](/ranks/premium/).